HRI 2022 — 2022 ACM/IEEE International Conference on Human-Robot Interaction (HRI)

 However, our approach uses a voxelized map, an adaptive Monte Carlo localization [46], and an A*-based path planner [47], and as such, the poses in the path are not evenly spaced.
 Because an arrow has a physical size, the arrows may overlap and thus obscure each other if the distance between a pair of poses is too close.
 We thus created Algorithm 1 to solve this problem.
 The algorithm also allows specifying a navigation destination circle, as shown in Fig. 2 left.

 Algorithm 1 iterates each point from the destination to the starting point (Line 1, 2, and 13).
 The destination point is always the first point in P′ (Line 3) because we wanted the destination circle bigger than an arrow.
-For each point in the path, it will skip to the point p′ when the distance between and p′ is bigger than the desired distance (Line 9 before “or”).
+For each point p in the path, it will skip to the point p′ when the distance between p and p′ is bigger than the desired distance D (Line 9 before “or”).
 We stop iterating once the index becomes negative and is accessed (Line 7), caught by the try-catch block (Line 4, 10, and 11), or the distance is shorter than D in the beginning (Line 9 after “or”).
 The algorithm is implemented in C++ and available in the get_sparse_points function in “PathProjection.cpp”.

 All the logic in this section is coded in the PathProjection ROS node [48] in “path_projection_node.cpp”, “PathProjection.h”, and “PathProjection.cpp”.